Tipser/slate/source/includes/_tipser-elements.md

 [![](compact-product.png)](/images/compact-product.png)

-In case of element with attribute `data-tipser-pids`, the list of products will be created in its place.
+To display a list of products, add `data-tipser-pids` attribute too the snippet.

 [![](product-list.png)](/images/product-list.png)

 <aside class="success">All Elements are mobile first.
-This means, that even if you insert a regular `Product` Element, it will be rendered as a compact product on the mobile devices for better experience.</aside>
+This means that even if you insert a regular `Product` Element, it will be rendered like a compact product on the mobile devices for better experience.</aside>

 ***

 ## `Collection` Element

-Collections are created in your account on [tipser.com](https://tipser.com) site.
-Collections then become your store categories, with its title used for navigation in the store menu.

-The collection consists of products chosen by the user and displayed as simple product cards in rows.
-When clicked, the product card expands to a detailed product view.

-In the past the Collection was used as a "Get the Look" (GTL) widget on Editiors' sites.
-Currently we recommend to use [Porduct List](#product) instead.

 `Collection` is a group of simple product tiles.
 Clicking on any title displays a product dialog with more product details and add to cart button.
 Products displayed in a collection are defined in the [tipser tools](#tipser-tools).